giovannipbonin/ieee-program/README.md

  4. Focus

 One of my struggles was trying to do too much at the same time.
-I wanted to get a job at my favorite companies, while also not going to a school where those companies would come recruiting, and I also wanted to take a bunch of online classes on things that wouldn't help me with the interview or school, but would benefit my personal learning goals and career (such as machine learning and even stuff like philosophy and history and business).
+I not only wanted to get a job at my favorite companies, despite not going to a school where those companies would recruit, I also wanted to take a bunch of online classes on things that wouldn't help me with the interview or school, but would benefit my personal learning goals and career (such as machine learning and even stuff like philosophy and history and business).
 It is indeed possible to be good at all these things, but you can't do them all at once. ****Forget multi-tasking. ***** just schedule time in your calendar and focus on one thing at each time.
 If you can dedicate 2 hours of focused time to this guide every day, you will go a long way.